CortexFoundation/CortexTheseus/README.md

 Please use Conv1D and quantization instead of RNN-like structures, e.g. GRU/LSTM.
 Total Accuracy will not be harmed in NLP/OCR practices.

+Please use larger scale of residual structure instead of Concat Layers.

 ### 3. Further Development